You Here!

 There are some conditions that you should know about.
 For example, you do need to enter into a written agreement to buy or build before you can withdraw money.
 And you are supposed to complete the home purchase no later than October 1 of the year following your withdrawal.
 In addition, all HBP-eligible withdrawals must be made in the same calendar year, AND you can’t have owned the home more than 30 days before the date of withdrawal.
 Above all, you must fulfill the repayment terms.
 Repayment to your RRSP has to begin the second year following the year of withdrawal.
 You have up to fifteen years to repay, and each annual repayment must be at least one-fifteenth of the total withdrawal, otherwise you have to include each repayment amount as income for that year.

-As well, please note that the funds you want to withdraw must have been sitting in the RRSP for at least 90 days prior to withdrawal.
-For example, you can’t make a $35,000 deposit to the RRSP on March 1st and expect to withdraw it before May 30th, without exposing yourself to penalties.
-The Globe and Mail published a great article about this a while back.
+Very importantly, please note that the funds you want to withdraw must have been sitting in the RRSP for at least 90 days prior to withdrawal.
+For example, you can’t make a $60,000 deposit to the RRSP on March 1st and expect to withdraw it before May 30th, without exposing yourself to penalties.
+Timing matters!

 Who qualifies as a first-time home buyer?

 As long as you haven’t owned a home in the last five years, you are considered a first-time home buyer under this program.
 What if one partner has owned a home before?
-If only one partner qualifies as a first-time homebuyer, you can still withdraw up to $35,000 from the qualified partner’s RRSP under the HBP.
+If only one partner qualifies as a first-time homebuyer, the other can still withdraw up to $60,000 from the qualified partner’s RRSP under the HBP.

 Any kind of home qualifies for the program – detached, semi-detached, mobile, condominium, etc. – as long as it is located within Canada and will be your principal residence within one year.